 |Gray code||Binary bits|

 For design digital logic circuit of the conversion of gray code to binary bits, we will use the K-Map for each of the binary bits as output with all of the gray codes as input.

 K-map for b3 –

 Corresponding digital circuit –

-The gray code has some specific applications, which is given below:-
+The gray codes has some specific applications, which is given below:-

 - For converting analog to digital signal

 - It is use for error correction in digital communication.